stencilproject/Stencil/docs/builtins.rst

 ``filter``
 ~~~~~~~~~

-Applies filter by its name, provided as an argument.
+Applies the filter with the name provided as an argument to the current expression.

 .. code-block:: html+django

     {{ string|filter:myfilter }}

-This expression will resolve `myfilter` variable and will apply filter with such name to `string` variable.
+This expression will resolve the `myfilter` variable, find a filter named the same as resolved value, and will apply it to the `string` variable.
+I.e. if `myfilter` variable resolves to string `uppercase` this expression will apply file `uppercase` to `string` variable.